twobit/gear/README.md

 <a name="Custom" />
 ## Custom Tasks

 Writing a task is especially easy compared to other Node build systems.
 There is no need to use Gear.js internals within a task.
-Tasks operate on immutable messages.
-Messages have a body property.
+Tasks operate on immutable blobs.
+Blobs have a body property.
 The task returns transformed data via its callback.

 __Arguments__

  * options - Options for the task.
- * messages - Immutable list of messages created by other tasks.
-Messages must each have a body property.
+ * blob - Immutable blob.
- * done(err, results) - Callback executed when task is complete.
+ * done(err, result) - Callback executed when task is complete.

 __Example__
 ```
 // example.js
-// Example task replaces each message body with a string.
+// Example task replaces each blob with a string.
-exports.example = function(string, message, done) {
+exports.example = function(string, blob, done) {
     done(null, {body: string});
 };
 ```